The Manitou: Plot

-Karen Tandy suffers from a growing tumor on her neck and seeks treatment at a hospital in San Francisco.
+Karen Tandy has a growing tumor on her neck and seeks treatment at a hospital in San Francisco.
 After a series of x-rays, Dr. Jack Hughes finds evidence that the tumor is a growing fetus.
 Karen agrees to undergo surgery to remove the tumor.
 She seeks the comfort of an old friend and ex-employer named Harry Erskine, a fortune teller who preys on the gullible to make a living.
 While spending the night at Harry's place, Karen utters a phrase that sounds like "pana witchy salatoo" in her sleep.
 When Harry mentions the phrase the next day, Karen claims she never heard it before.

 Karen's operation goes awry when the surgeon's hands shake, causing him to slice his own hand with a scalpel.
 Meanwhile, one of Harry's clients suffers a seizure and utters the same phrase spoken by Karen; she levitates out of the room and falls down the staircase.
 Convinced that Karen is being afflicted by black magic, Harry consults a former psychic named Amelia Caruso and her partner, MacArthur.
 They and Amelia's aunt, Mrs. Karmann, visit Karen's home, where they hold a seance to draw out the spirit attacking Karen.
 A violent thunderstorm hinders their efforts.
 Mrs. Karmann declares that the figure she saw resembled a wooden statue of an Indian.

 Harry, Amelia and MacArthur visit aging anthropologist Dr. Snow, who recounts tales of 400-year-old Indian medicine men wielding great powers.
-Upon hearing the strange phrase, Dr. Snow deduces it partially to be as "my death foretells my return."
-Unable to help them directly, he advises them that they should seek the council of the vestigial Indian medicine men now surviving in the remote parts.
-Harry visits John Singing Rock, (Michael Ansara) a medicine man who tells him about manitou, spirits who exist in everything surrounding them.
+Upon hearing the strange phrase, Dr. Snow deduces it partially as meaning "my death foretells my return."
+Unable to help them directly, he advises them that they should seek the council of one of the vestigial Indian medicine men now surviving in certain remote areas.
+Harry visits John Singing Rock, a medicine man who tells him about manitou, spirits who exist in everything surrounding them.
 He refuses Harry's plea for help but later changes his mind, requesting $100,000 and tobacco in exchange for his services.

-Harry and John reach the hospital and draw a circle of sand around Karen's bed in order to limit the spirit using her body.
-Through Karen, the spirit reveals himself to be an old Native American shaman, Misquamacus, who is reincarnating himself through the young woman to exact his revenge on the white men who invaded North America and exterminated its native peoples.
+Harry and John reach the hospital and draw a circle of sand around Karen's bed in order to confine the spirit using her body.
+Through Karen, the spirit reveals himself to be the 400-year-old Native American shaman, Misquamacus, who is reincarnating himself through the young woman to exact his revenge on the white men who invaded North America and exterminated its native peoples.
 He further warns John against helping white men such as Harry and Karen.
 John prepares to stop Misquamacus' growing power and calls upon the strength of other manitou, to no avail.